sagekirin/sagekirin.github.io/_posts/2023-05-23-CompTia-study-tools.md

 ---
 layout: post
 title: CompTIA Study Tools
-subtitle: Tools I plan on using to study for the A+ exam
+subtitle: Tools I plan on using to study for the A+ exam.
+header-img:
 header-style: text
 catalog: true
 tags: